 After a break for refreshments you will take a walking tour of the magnificent Ichan Kala architectural complex, built over the 12th to 19th centuries.
 This is a UNESCO World Heritage Site and was the site of the residence of the last Khan; high officials, clergy and rich merchants used to live here.
 The complex includes the Ismail Khodja mausoleum, Mohammed Amin Khan madrassa, Kunya-Ark Castle (16-17th century), Kalta Minor Tower, Tash-Hovli Palace (19th century), Pahlavan Mahmud Mausoleum (14-18th century), and the Juma Mosque (10th century).

-Overnight icon Overnight: Orient Star Hotel Or Hotel Caravan Or Similar, Khiva
+Overnight icon Overnight: Hotel In Khiva

 Day 4 - Fly from Urgench to Bukhara.
 Walking tour of the city.